Lionsbridge FC

-Lionsbridge Football Club, or Lionsbridge FC, is an American soccer club based on the Virginia Peninsula, which comprises the cities of Newport News, Hampton, Poquoson, and York and James City counties.
+Lionsbridge Football Club, or Lionsbridge FC, is an American soccer club based in Newport News, Virginia.
 The club was founded in 2017, and play in USL League Two.
 The club's colors are blue, black and white, and the club is named for the Lions Bridge, the iconic Peninsula landmark that has stood along the James River and in the Mariners' Museum Park since 1923.
 The team plays its home games at TowneBank Stadium on the campus of Christopher Newport University.